Engee documentation

 Details

-Magnetic field strength values used to fill in the table of dependence of magnetic induction on magnetic field strength.
+The values of the magnetic field strength used to fill in the table of the dependence of magnetic induction on the magnetic field strength.

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Magnetic flux versus current characteristic.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux versus current characteristic.

 Units